Information about the Code of Conduct for Members of Council

 - Expenses must relate to the business of the City of Ottawa; Members and their staff cannot claim expenses of a personal nature;

-- Expenses must be consistent with what is permitted in the Councillors' Office Manual;
+- Expenses and associated documentation must be consistent with what is permitted in the Councillors' Office Manual;

 - Members or their staff must incur the expenses.
 Expenses incurred by third parties may not be reimbursed in the same manner;

 - Members and their staff must provide proper documentation for all expenses in accordance with the procedures outlined in the Councillors’ Office Manual.
 This includes providing detailed receipts and a breakdown of taxes, for all expense claims.
 Credit card receipts or statements alone are not sufficient and will not be accepted.
 In the case of any on-line purchases, a copy of the confirmation must be attached to the claim.
-Members or their authorized staff must sign off on all receipts or invoices with original signatures.
-Documentation with only signature stamps or electronic signatures will not be accepted;
+Members or their authorized staff must sign off on all receipts or invoices with original signatures or by electronic means;

 - Delegation of signing authority to staff must be documented on the appropriate form and remitted to the Program Manager, Council Support Services or the Program Manager, Mayor Support Services with samples of signatures prior to the transaction;